 Linux for Network Engineers Training Course

-Linux is an essential operating system for SDN (software-defined networking) tools.
-Setting up Linux services for networking enables features like automated network maintenance, configuring and testing servers, and more.
+Linux serves as a crucial operating system for Software-Defined Networking (SDN) tools.
+Deploying Linux services for networking facilitates capabilities such as automated network maintenance, server configuration and testing, and more.

 - Configure an SDN to automate network maintenance.